Home | About Us | History

 January 1, 2013

-In Spring of 2013, construction begins on an $8 million building project the UWM Innovation Accelerator on Innovation Campus, funded by a grant from the Economic
+Construction begins on the UWM Innovation Accelerator on Innovation Campus, a $12 million project funded by a grant from the Economic Development Administration.

 2014